emmajanedrews/base-template/_posts/2018-01-25-is-2018-the-year-to-step-into-homeownership.md

 ---
 layout: post
-title: Is 2018 the Year to Step Into Homeownership
+title: Is 2018 the Year to Step Into Homeownership?
 date: 2018-01-25 12:04:16
 tags:
   - Market Update